Changissnz/nu_merchant_principal/README.md

-leanings and prejudices, many of which rest on top of the Seven Deadly Sins, before the practice of accounting, to uphold the practice of accounting, and the effects expressed by using
+leanings and prejudices, many of which rest on top of the Seven Deadly Sins, before the practice of accounting, to uphold the practice of accounting, and the effects expressed by choice-systematic use of accounting.